 - Add the onion, garlic, and chicken first.

-- Next, Rinse and drain the beans and then add them.
+- Next, drain and rinse the beans and then add them.

-- Afterwards, add the green chiles with their juice, the diced tomatoes, and chicken stock.
+- Afterwards, add the green chiles with their juice, and chicken stock.

 - Add the spices, hot sauce (if desired), lime juice, and water if needed.
 Stir well and cook on low for 6 to 8 hours or on high for 3 to 4 hours.